 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness their Graduation Rate.
-These were our all-student group, English learners, homeless, students with disabilities, White, and Hispanic students.
-We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red.
+These were our All- student group, English learners, homeless, students with disabilities, White, and Hispanic students.
+We noticed that these students were also in the socioeconomically disadvantaged group, which was in the red. push-in support in SGI classes will ensure students have quality instructional support in their program.
+We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
+A high-quality tutor and student relationship will help increase participation. students with disabilities, White, Hispanic students, and socioeconomically disadvantaged student groups.
+We expect them to increase each year.
 Additionally, students who enroll with us are typically about 30 or more credits behind in school.
-Teachers, students, and parents provided feedback indicating that they support the high-value tutors bring to the program.
-Scope: Schoolwide paraprofessional push-in support in SGI classes will ensure students have quality instructional support in their program.
-We are implementing intensive tutoring with increased participation and access to virtual and in-person tutors.
-A high-quality tutor and student relationship will help increase participation.
-On an ongoing basis, this will help them complete their assignments and increase the rate at which they finish their courses.
+Teachers, students, and parents provided feedback indicating that they support the high- value tutors bring to the program.
+Scope: Schoolwide Tutoring on an ongoing basis will help them complete their assignments and increase the rate at which they finish their courses.
 Tutors support these students both virtually and in-person and are available during school hours and on Saturdays.
 They scaffold skills that need to be reinforced through additional practice.
 Tutors deliver a critical level of support that we have seen to be successful in helping address academic gaps effectively and improve student progress toward credit recovery and graduation.
 This action is ongoing throughout the school year.
 We expect that these actions will be effective at increasing students' credit completion rate which leads to improved graduation rates.
-However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis. students with disabilities, White, Hispanic students, and socioeconomically disadvantaged student groups, We expect them to increase each year.
+However, because we expect that all students with low proficiency will benefit, this action is provided on an LEA-wide basis.
 We will also consider input from the parents of participating students to enhance the quality of the program provided.
-1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL, low-income, and foster youth student groups, who are also students with disabilities, when To address student needs, we will adjust our practices.
-This change includes increased and targeted tutoring, review of academic plans to ensure course articulation for core credits, assignment of academic interventions, and progress monitoring of the goal and action.
-Additionally, to address obstacles to graduation, we will provide additional training and support to We will closely monitor progress on our DASS Graduation rates for all of our student groups, especially English learners, LTEL, low-income, foster youth, and students with disabilities.
+1.4 Action: Counseling students towards graduation and materials Need: Historically, some of our lowest graduation rates are among the English learners, LTEL, low-income, and foster youth student groups, To address obstacles to graduation, we will provide additional training and support to identify students' socio-emotional needs, incorporate counseling services to support students' well- being, and create a positive learning environment.
+Counselors will be principally directed to promote high expectations and provide guidance toward We will closely monitor progress on our DASS graduation rates for all of our student groups, especially English learners, LTEL, low- income, foster youth, and students with disabilities.